ligerfotis/BayesianStructureStructureLearning/README.md

 # BayesianStructureStructureLearning
 Bayesian Network learning and validation
-For learning I used the pgmpy library http://pgmpy.org/
+For the learning I used the pgmpy library http://pgmpy.org/